pt-BR translation update

 |Assignee:||Toshi MARUYAMA||% Done:|

-#1 Updated by Toshi MARUYAMA almost 2 years ago
+#1 Updated by Toshi MARUYAMA over 2 years ago

 - % Done changed from 0 to 90

-#2 Updated by Rodrigo Rosenfeld Rosas almost 2 years ago
+#2 Updated by Rodrigo Rosenfeld Rosas over 2 years ago

 You're correct about "um" -> "a".
 Translating software is a hard task with these tools (YAML) because we can't know the context.

 For instance in the phrase "Bulk edit time log" we have to guess if "edit" here is a verb or a noun in which case they should be translated differently ("alterar" and "alteração").
 The only way to know the context is to look at source code but this is not feasible for me to do it for every sentence like this.

 Regarding the "um" -> "a", some sentences in Portuguese require the article while starting a sentence or the phrase will sound weird.

 Let's consider this case: "Bare and local repository".
 I don't know if there is any word that translates the meaning of bare in the git context.
 A dictionary will say that it means "nú" (also "Nude" in English).
 This is not clear for git users.
 Unless someone comes with a better translation, I would rather prefer to keep "bare" as git users are familiar with the word, even if they are Brazilian.
 This should avoid any confusion caused by the translation.